 Solvers and AI are just as capable of finding the most sustainable plans as they are at spotting those that are cheapest or business-optimal.
 Sustainability can be looked upon as a KPI like any other, allowing the solver to either fully optimize for it, or optimize for mixed strategies, where sustainability and cost-effectiveness are both included.
 These plans can show how day-to-day operations can be made more environmentally friendly, resulting in sustainability quick wins.

 In his blog post ‘How steel manufacturers can reduce carbon footprint by optimizing tactical and operational planning’, my colleague Paul shows how, in the metals industry, this approach can lead to an 18% decrease in CO2-equivalent emissions.

 As more sustainable technologies are developed, companies have to decide where to invest.
 The planning system can help here too.

 Every possible investment decision can be incorporated into the digital twin and, with the help of solvers and AI, their impact on the supply chain can be simulated.
 This way companies can see which technologies have the biggest impact on their footprint.

 Moving towards a sustainable supply chain can seem like a daunting task, and it’s certainly not going to be an overnight process.
 But it’s a process that doesn’t just benefit the health of the planet, it benefits the health of your business too.
 And through it all, planning systems are by your side and ready to help.

 Want to create sustainable value, today and tomorrow?
-Find out what Unison Planning can do for you.
+Find out what Green Planning can do for you.

 Ioana is a consultant in the Solver team.
 There, she primarily works on the advanced S&OP solver and collaborates closely with project teams to ensure customers get the most out of OMP’s vast solver offering.
 She is passionate about mathematics and dislikes writing her own biography.